Create a certificate profile with DigiCert Trust Assistant

 Nota

-For a successful execution of the post-processing script on the end user's computer, make sure that:
+For a successful execution of the post-processing script on the end-user's computer, ensure the following:

-• If using a third-party platform for device management, make sure the PowerShell execution policy on Windows client computers is set to RemoteSigned.
+If using a third-party platform for device management, ensure that the PowerShell execution policy on Windows client computers is set to

 For more details including the code signing and CA certificates for system scripts, see Post-processing scripts.